ethmarks/ethmarks.github.io/content/blog/partitiontable.md

 I couldn't use Google Drive because it would take 6-7 hours to upload and I can't rely on Windows staying operational for that long.
 This meant I had to transfer the files to a local device.
 My brother has a multi-terabyte hard drive on his desktop that he very kindly offered to let me store my backup on.
 I couldn't send it via Bluetooth because 21 gigabytes is too big for Quick Share.
 I couldn't use a removable storage medium because my only working USB drive was the one that caused Linux to crash.
 I couldn't use a USB cable because for some reason Windows doesn't support file transfer over USB.

 My solution was to cannibalize an Ethernet cable from my Xbox and use it to connect my laptop to my brother's desktop.
-I then spent 15 minutes setting up an [FTP server](https://en.wikipedia.org/wiki/File_Transfer_Protocol) (seriously Microsoft, why did you make this so complicated), and transferred the files onto his hard drive.
+I then spent 15 minutes setting up an [FTP server](https://en.wikipedia.org/wiki/File_Transfer_Protocol) (seriously Microsoft, why did you make this so complicated), and copied my backup onto his hard drive.

 With my backup secure, I shifted focus to fixing my drive.